 “So, if we’ve got hugely capable heroes by default what is there to challenge them?
 Momentum is the stat that defines the style of play in John Carter.”
 To improve their odds on a die roll, players need Momentum points, which are earned when they try risky actions or define failure consequences.
 “One success leads to another in this dangerous red world, but it is up to the players and their heroics to try and kickstart that cycle.
 Sitting back to wait for events to happen to you is to invite a loss of Momentum, and you do not want that. […] It’s easy to see your tabletop pack of alien survivors engaged in the very sort of high-octane improbable action that also suits Edgar Rice Burroughs’ pulp classics.”

-And if you pay more than the threshold (average) price, which is set at $27.95 to start, you’ll level up and also get our entire Bonus Collection with six more titles worth an additional $75, including the Phantoms of Mars Campaign Guide; three “Era” supplements that permit campaigns at three different times in the novels’ eventful history (Dotar Sojat Era, Jeddak of Jeddaks Era, and Prince of Helium Era); and two print-and-cut decks of beautiful full-color artwork: the Landscapes and Locations Deck and the Characters and Tokens Deck.
+Those who paid more than the threshold (average) price also got our entire Bonus Collection with six more titles worth an additional $75, including the Phantoms of Mars Campaign Guide; three “Era” supplements that permit campaigns at three different times in the novels’ eventful history (Dotar Sojat Era, Jeddak of Jeddaks Era, and Prince of Helium Era); and two print-and-cut decks of beautiful full-color artwork: the Landscapes and Locations Deck and the Characters and Tokens Deck.

 Ten percent of each purchase of this John Carter offer (after gateway fees) went to the charity designated by Chris Birch of Modiphius Entertainment, Vision Rescue.
 In Mumbai, India, Vision Rescue feeds and educates slum children and their parents to free them from exploitation and live with dignity.